Alaska-Dispatch-News/a4a-creative-samples/README.md

 <style amp4ads-boilerplate>body{visibility:hidden}</style>
 ```

 If you want to include your own custom CSS you need to add another style tag with the `amp-custom` attribute.
-You link to a stylesheet.
-If you use something like [Sass](http://sass-lang.com/) in your workflow there are a number of taskrunner scripts for services such as Gulp and Grunt which will handle the process of building the stylesheet and adding it to your header.
-All custom styles cannot exceed 50kb.
+You cannot link to a stylesheet.
+If you use something like [Sass](http://sass-lang.com/) in your workflow there are a number of taskrunners such as [Gulp](http://gulpjs.com/) and [Grunt](https://gruntjs.com/) which will handle the process of building the stylesheet and adding it to your header.
+All custom styles cannot exceed 20,000 bytes.

 ```
 <style amp-custom>